-Consequent upon the issuance of the Government of Himachal Pradesh Notification dated 6th May, 2000, additional taxation has been imposed through the change in rate in Minimum Alternate Tax (MAT) on book profit is payable by the Company.
+Consequent upon the issuance of the Government of Himachal Pradesh Notification dated 6th May, 2000, additional taxation has been imposed through change in rate in Minimum Alternate Tax (MAT) book profit is payable by the Company.
 The rate as applicable in FY 2000-2001 has been increased from 8.25% to the current rate of 16.995%.
-Therefore, the petitioner Company deserves to be compensated for additional liability accrued on account of the change in the MAT.
-The differential component of MAT, as calculated comes out to be 8.745%.
-The MAT paid by the petitioner Company is Rs.
-17.54 lacs, therefore, the petitioner Company deserve to be allowed the above compensation and consequently the tariff has to be enhanced in proportion of above tariff.
-The differential amount on the basis of above comes out to Rs.
-0.0095% and is Rs.0.02 per unit.
+Therefore, the petitioner Company deserves to be compensated for additional liability accrued on account of change in the MAT.

-Response of the Board
+Response of Board

-Though the Commission's Order dated 29.10.2009 does not require any submission for the calculation and impact on account of MAT, the petitioner Company has claimed the impact of increased MAT from 8.25% as applicable during the year 2000-01 and current rate of 16.99% and on this differential component it has worked out the additional cost of paise Rs.
-0.02 p/unit.
-This additional cost is not justified due to reasons that the actual rates of the MAT which have been taken into consideration at the time of working out the cost of Rs.
-2.50 per unit has not been supplied.
-The Board also submits that there is no justification of taking into account the differential component of MAT as calculated by the petitioner Company, at the present rate.
+Though the Commission's Order dated 29.10.2009 does not require any submission for the calculation and impact on account of MAT, the petitioner Company has claimed the impact of increased MAT from 8.25% as applicable during the year 2000-01 and current rate of 16.99% and on this differential component it has worked out the additional cost of 11 to 15.4 p/unit.
+This additional cost is not justified due to reasons that the actual rate of the MAT which have been taken into consideration at the time of working out the cost of Rs.
+2.50/unit has not been supplied.
+The Board submits that there is no justification of taking into account the differential component of MAT as calculated by the Company, at the present rate.